-Oyatsu Surume: A Classic Dagashi Squid Snack for Kids
+Oyatsu Surume: Classic Dagashi Squid Snack for Kids

-Japan has many varieties of squid snacks compared to other countries, and many of those are meant to eat as “Otsumami (おつまみ)” or a food accompaniment for alcoholic drinks, such as Sake, Shochu, and beer.
+Japan has many varieties of squid snacks compared to other countries, and many of those are eaten as “Otsumami (おつまみ)” or an accompaniment for alcoholic drinks, such as sake, shochu, and beer.

 If I give a representative example of such squid Otsumami snacks, what comes to my mind first is “Surume (するめ)”.

-Many Japanese adults like to eat those Surume squid strips, dipping in mayonnaise with Shichimi Togarashi, while drinking.
-The dried squid, Surume usually has a hard, tough texture, so the shreds are not suitable for children.
+Japanese people like to eat the prepared squid strips dipping in mayonnaise with Shichimi Togarashi while drinking.
+But the snack has a tough texture, so it is not suitable for children.

 Oyatsu Surume (おやつするめ)

 Unlike regular Surume snacks, it is so cheap, priced at 30 yen (about 0.3 USD), that even children can buy it.

 Besides, these squid shreds are so thin, like Surume Somen, that they are much easier to eat than average Surume strips.